drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System monitoring

-#### OpenBSM audit
+### OpenBSM audit

-macOS has a powerful OpenBSM auditing capability.
+macOS has a powerful OpenBSM (Basic Security Module) auditing capability.
 You can use it to monitor process execution, network activity, and much more.

 To tail audit logs, use the `praudit` utility: